Amylose

 Amylose is a polysaccharide made of α-D-glucose units, bonded to each other through α(1→4) glycosidic bonds.
-It is one of the two components of starch, making up approximately 20–30%.
+It is one of the two components of starch, making up approximately 20–25% of it.
 Because of its tightly packed helical structure, amylose is more resistant to digestion than other starch molecules and is therefore an important form of resistant starch.

 Structure

 Amylose is made up of α(1→4) bound glucose molecules.
 The carbon atoms on glucose are numbered, starting at the aldehyde (C=O) carbon, so, in amylose, the 1-carbon on one glucose molecule is linked to the 4-carbon on the next glucose molecule (α(1→4) bonds).
 The structural formula of amylose is pictured at right.
 The number of repeated glucose subunits (n) is usually in the range of 300 to 3000, but can be many thousands.

 There are three main forms of amylose chains can take.
-It can exist in a disordered amorphous conformation or two different helical forms.
-It can bind with itself in a double helix (A or B form), or it can bind with another hydrophobic guest molecule such as iodine, a fatty acid, or an aromatic compound.
-This is known as the V form and is how amylopectin binds to amylose in the structure of starch.
-Within this group, there are many different variations.
+It can exist in a disordered amorphous conformation, found both in starch granules and in hydrated amylose (when starch is cooked in water).
+There are also two different helical forms.
+Starting with purified amylose, it can bind with another amylose molecule in a double helix (A or B form), or it can bind with a guest molecule such as iodine, a fatty acid, or an aromatic compound, known as the V form.
+Within this form, there are many different variations.
 Each is notated with V and then a subscript indicating the number of glucose units per turn.
 The most common is the V6 form, which has six glucose units a turn.
 V8 and possibly V7 forms exist as well.
 These provide an even larger space for the guest molecule to bind.

 This linear structure can have some rotation around the phi and psi angles, but for the most part bound glucose ring oxygens lie on one side of the structure.
 The α(1→4) structure promotes the formation of a helix structure, making it possible for hydrogen bonds to form between the oxygen atoms bound at the 2-carbon of one glucose molecule and the 3-carbon of the next glucose molecule.

 Fiber X-ray diffraction analysis coupled with computer-based structure refinement has found A-, B-, and C- polymorphs of amylose.
 Each form corresponds to either the A-, the B-, or the C- starch forms.
 A- and B- structures have different helical crystal structures and water contents, whereas the C- structure is a mixture of A- and B- unit cells, resulting in an intermediate packing density between the two forms.

 Physical properties

-Because the long linear chains of amylose more readily crystallize than amylopectin (which has short, highly branched chains), high-amylose starch is more resistant to digestion.
-Unlike amylopectin, amylose is not soluble in cold water.
+High-amylose forms of starch make it more resistant to digestion.
+Amylose is soluble in hot water.
 It also reduces the crystallinity of amylopectin and how easily water can infiltrate the starch.
 The higher the amylose content, the less expansion potential and the lower the gel strength for the same starch concentration.
 This can be countered partially by increasing the granule size.